vmware-archive/nsxraml/documentation/introduction.md

 changes require the `If-Match` header.
 This is noted on each method description.

-* **To ensure you always receive XML response bodies, set the `Accept:
+* **To ensure you always receive the correct response bodies, set the `Accept` header** Starting in NSX 6.4, both XML and JSON are supported.
+This guide documents XML examples.
+Set the `Accept` header to `application/xml` or `application/json` as needed.
-application/xml` header.**
-Some API methods respond with JSON output, which is an experimental feature.
-Setting the Accept header ensures you always get XML output.  **Note:** some methods, for example, the central CLI method, `POST /1.0/nsx/cli`, might require a different Accept header.
+**Note:** Some methods, for example, the central CLI method, `POST /1.0/nsx/cli`, might require a different Accept header.

 The following API method will return a response on a newly deployed NSX